Celebrating 150 Years of Gustav Klimt Art

 Gustav Klimt, the Austrian Symbolist painter and one of the most prominent artists of the Vienna Secession movement, is being feted this year throughout the art world on a global scale in honor of his 150th birthday anniversary celebration.
 Klimt, born July 14, 1862 (-February 6, 1918), is best known for his use of gold leaf and the sheer opalescence – and eroticism – of some of his works.

 From May 24 to August 27th, the Neue Gallerie in New York City joins other museums around the world to celebrate his extraordinary talent and legacy.
 In his birthplace of Vienna, Austria, museums including the Albertina, the Belevedre (which houses the most complete works of Klimt anywhere), the Leopold, the Wien, and the Kunsthistorisches are all focusing on and honoring varied aspects of Klimt’s work.

-Along with the paintings and photos, several of Kilmt’s sketches are also on exhibition – most importantly for his project, the Beethoven Frieze.
+Along with the paintings and photos, several of Klimt’s sketches are also on exhibition – most importantly for his project, the Beethoven Frieze.
 This particular project was completed in 1902 for the 14th Vienna Secessionist exhibition.
-This frieze was painted right onto to the walls of the building and afterwards was thankfully preserved.
+This frieze was painted right onto the walls of the building and afterward was thankfully preserved.
 But, it took over 75 years for the public to see it, going on display for the first time in 1986.

 Now, in 2012, 150 years after the birth of one of the most influential artists in the world, we don’t have to wait to view the true genius of Gustav Klimt.